Hidden Gems of the Giza Pyramids

 8. Do these lesser-known sites provide deeper historical insights?

 Absolutely.
-Sites like the Workers' Village and tomb of Hemiunu offer invaluable context about how the pyramids were constructed and who built them.
+Sites like the Workers' Village and the tomb of Hemiunu offer invaluable context about how the pyramids were constructed and who built them.
 These gems bring a human and cultural layer to the grandeur of the monuments.

 9. Do I need a guide to appreciate these hidden areas?